ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 The 'client\_cred\_verify' parameter contains the proof-of-possession evidence, and is computed as defined below (REQ14).

-The Publisher signs the scope, concatenated with N\_S and concatenated with N\_C using the private key corresponding to the public key in the 'client_cred' paramater.
+The Publisher signs the scope, concatenated with N\_S and concatenated with N\_C using the private key corresponding to the public key in the 'client_cred' parameter.

 The N\_S may be either: